svisser/logaugment/README.rst

     # My message: custom_value

-This allows you to safely make logging calls without getting exceptions that those keys is missing  See below if you wish to override the value for a particular logging call.
+This allows you to safely make logging calls without getting exceptions that those keys are missing.
+See below if you wish to override the value for a particular logging call.

 Installation